ang037/DP-HLS/docs/docs/index.md

 ### Step 4: Synthesize the kernel

-To run the python script which streamline the AMD Xilinx Vitis HLS project creation, synthesis, and implementations, run the following command:
+To run the python script which streamline the AMD Vitis HLS project creation, synthesis, and implementations, run the following command:

 ```bash
 python py-hls/auto_cosim.py --config <path_to_the_json_config> --simulate True